 From Duluth, in 1960 Osinski traveled to Charleston, South Carolina, in the South Atlantic League (Class A), where he played briefly, posting a 2.31 ERA.
 Before the season ended, he was sent to Lincoln, Nebraska, of the Three-I League, and posted a 9-2 won-loss record with an impressive 2.89 ERA.
 He pitched in 61 games between the two clubs, mostly in relief roles.
 In 1961 Osinski returned to Charleston and pitched a full season there.
 Once again he led his league for most appearances with 56 that year, with an 8-6 won-loss record and a solid 2.50 ERA.
 Osinski was taking on the "workhorse" label and being noticed by major league clubs.

 The Kansas City Athletics acquired Osinski's contract from the White Sox and invited him to spring training for 1962.
 Osinski made a strong showing, and went north with the club.
 He made his major league debut on April 11, 1962 against the Minnesota Twins in a losing ball-game, 8-0.
-Dan had a somewhat inauspicious start pitching one inning, yielding three runs on three base-hits, including a two-run homer by Earl Battey.
-He pitched in four games allowing nine runs on eight hits, eight walks, and four strikeouts in 4? innings.
+Dan had a somewhat inauspicious start pitching one inning, yielding three runs on two base-hits and a walk, including a two-run homer by Earl Battey.
+He pitched in four games allowing nine runs on eight hits, eight walks, and four strikeouts in 4 2/3 innings.
 On May 4, Osinski was shipped to the Athletics' Albuquerque, New Mexico, affiliate in the Texas League, where he posted a 3.00 ERA with a 3-1 won-loss record.

 "I said, well, I'll sit out in the bullpen.
-Collum's pitching and he's got the bases loaded, or something like that, and Les calls up the bullpen and he says, 'Dan, can you get somebody out?' " Osinski said with a chuckle.
+Collum's pitching and he's got the bases loaded, or something like that, and Les calls up the bullpen and he says, 'Dan, can you get somebody out?'"
+Osinski said with a chuckle.
 "And that was my big break, really.
 I said, 'Yes I'm loose.
 I had a couple of beers, is that all right?'
 I went in there, I don't know who they [Los Angeles Angels batters] were, but I struck out the side and got out of the inning without giving up a run."
 He went on to pitch another inning against the Angels.
 "I think I just about struck out everybody I faced.
 That was the whole turning point [for me]," said Osinski, who won the game in relief.
-[Osinski actually struck out 4 in 1? innings, and 2 of the final 3 batters]
+[Osinski actually struck out four in 1 2/3 innings, and two of the final three batters.]

 Fred Haney, the Angels' general manager, attended that All-Star game and liked what he saw.
-Haney acquired Osinski's contract from Kansas City for $25,000 and a player to be named.
+Haney acquired Osinski's contract from Kansas City for $35,000 and a player to be named (Ted Bowsfield was later named).

 Osinski joined the Los Angeles team on July 24, 1962, making an immediate impact, and established himself as a reliable major league reliever.
-He was called upon immediately, facing the O's in both games of a double-header & getting a save in the second game.
+He was called upon immediately, facing the O's in both games of a doubleheader and getting a save in the second game.
 One month later he pitched in a New York Yankees series and distinguished himself by appearing in all three games, shutting down the Yanks for five innings in the final game and winning it in the 13th.
 He had five wins and two losses through August and appeared in 18 games over a five-week span.
-He finished the season appearing in 47 games with a 6-4 won-loss record and 3.97 ERA.
+He finished the season appearing in 37 games, between Kansas City and Los Angeles, with a 6-4 won-loss record and a combined 3.97 ERA.

 Osinski gives a lot of credit to Angels pitching coach Marv Grissom, who molded several Angels throwers into quality moundsmen.
 "Marv was the first real pitching coach I ever had in the big leagues.
 I really liked him because you got them out any way you could.
 If you had to knock someone down, you knocked them down.
 They got me to be what they called the 'hatchet man.'
 If someone knocked one of our players down, I knocked two or three of theirs down.
 They played me in games sometimes just to do that.
 And that was from Marv.
 [It was the] same way he was.
 You'd be wild enough to be effective."